 Tibial plateau integrity, contour, regularity, of slightly concave surfaces.
 Again, many easily missed subtle fractures occur here where femoral condyles can impact/overload tibial bone.
 'Graph paepr' to subchondral margin.

 STANDING AP (more common in Arthritis or Ortho Clinic than EMed) allows measurement of anatomic axis (6-8 degrees valgus femoral shaft:tibial shaft = normal).
 OA narrows medial compartment before lateral, reducing valgus.

 NOTCH (flexed AP,non-wt.-bearing) better shows loose bodies, tibial spines, marginal ostephystes

-FLEXED (PA Weight-bearing) best view to assess arthritis, marginal osteophytes, tibial eminences (spines).
-NOTE R and L flip compared to the standing AP frontal!
+FLEXED (PA Weight-bearing) Comment if bone-on-bone apposition either medial/lateral compartment.
+Best view to assess arthritis, marginal osteophytes, tibial eminences (spines).
+NOTE R and L may flip compared to the standing AP frontal!

 “SUNRISE” or AXIAL (may be 30-60-90 degrees) for patella femoral surfaces, patello-femoral cartilage, osteochoindral defects,lateral subluxation or 'settling' (cartilage loss laterally ) relationships

 OBLIQUES: check cortical margins, contours, superimposed structures; patella projects off femur.

 - Salter injuries: femur > tibia; consequence of physeal disruption can be severe (knee → 70% of adult LE length)